Harz National Park: Mountain wilderness shrouded in legend

 Nature conservation in the Harz National Park

-To ensure that nature can remain nature and preserve its beauty and diversity in line with the motto, please be considerate during your visit and treat nature, plants and animals with the necessary respect.
-A number of rules apply in the Harz National Park, some of which should be self-evident.
 Don't leave any rubbish lying around, don't take anything from nature (especially berries and mushrooms) and always keep your dog (if you have one) on a lead.
-Smoking is not permitted in the period from 15 February to 31 October.
-However, lighting fires is prohibited all year round.
+Smoking is not permitted from 15 February to 31 October.
+Lighting fires is prohibited all year round.
+Camping or bivouacking is not permitted in the national park.

 Hiking in the Harz National Park